vincent2v/photobooth/Installation-on-Debian.md

 If everything is working, open the IP address (you get it via `ip addr`) of your Raspberry Pi, or if you open it on your machine, type `localhost` in your browser.

-## Installation on Debian / Debian based distributions:
-Above installation instructions should work for all Debian and Debian based distributions.
-Photobooth can also be used on any other PC/Laptop running a supported OS.